kintner/unbound_ad_blocker/README.md

 # unbound_ad_blocker

-create an ad blocking hosts file for unbound
+Aggerates several hosts block lists into a config file for unbound